mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 		+ Serve as the ASWVC representative to College Council or designate an ASWVC delegate.
 		+ Serve on the Graduation Committee or assign a designee to do so.
 		+ Serve on the Career & Internship Readiness Week Committee or assign a designee to do so.
-		+ Hold ASWVC Executive Board Officers accountable to the following requirements:
+		+ Hold ASWVC Executive Board Officers accountable to the following requirements: <eboard-requirements>
 			+ Ten (10) hours of on-campus time dedicated to ASWVC activities
 			+ Attendance at all ASWVC-sponsored events
 			+ Attendance at all appropriate Executive Board, Senate, and Committee Meetings
-		// TODO reference
-		+ Coordinate appropriate disciplinary actions with ASWVC Advisor and appropriate Executive Board Member if Article XIV, Section 1, Clause 1R requirements are not followed.
+		+ Coordinate appropriate disciplinary actions with ASWVC Advisor and appropriate Executive Board Member if @eboard-requirements requirements are not followed.
 		// TODO Are they only allowed to assign a designee if they are running for office?
 		+ Serve as Chairperson for the Elections Committee or assign a designee to do so if running for office for the following academic year.
 		// TODO what about misfeasance and nonfeasance?